How I am Learning to Say an Emphatic ‘No!’ to Emotional Partner Entitlement In 661 words. #HearMeToo

 Every No I sacrificed at the altar of what a man would think of me has cost me something valuable.
 Prices of things have been inflated, everything is overpriced this 2018 and my No did not escape the senseless hikes.
 Everything is expensive especially my fundamental human right to say an emphatic No!
 Even to my friend.

 About a month ago, I received a beautiful gift from my boss.
 They were matte black stone beads carefully strung together with the word “forgiven’’ attached to a silver encrusted gem.
 I was particularly fund of this gift not only because my boss is an amazing woman who encourages me to be all the best I can be, but because she gave me a gift that had significant meaning to me!
-From then on, I wear those beads every day.
+From then on, I would wear those beads every day.
 They remind me of the fact that I am loved and I am not alone.

 One day I visited a special friend of mine.
 We had met in the university and our relationship had blossomed into something I considered healthy and beautiful.
 When I got to his house, I took off my beads and wrist watch because I needed to wash my hands before touching any food.
 We were deep in conversation, catching up and talking about our favorite things.
 I was so at home.